What is heroin withdrawal?

 Heroin withdrawal symptoms generally start six to eight hours after the last dose of heroin is taken.
 The withdrawal symptoms hit their peak between two and three days after the last dose is ingested.
 Generally, the withdrawal symptoms listed above last for about a week.

-Currently, there are two major methods of treating heroin withdrawal and heroin addiction medically.
 The first is methadone.
 For many years, methadone has been the prevailing form of helping individuals with addiction to heroin.
 It has worked for many people, but the rigors involved in getting treatment (a fully scheduled program is required at a methadone facility -where the drug has to be administered by a medical professional) has made it daunting for many people going through recovery.

 Enter a new kind of treatment for heroin withdrawal and heroin addiction, Suboxone.
 The benefit of working with Suboxone treatment instead of methadone is that after an initial consult with a physician, the medication can be self-administered.
 It is a prescription medication that can be used without checking into a rehab clinic or methadone-related facility.